 Where to Start Building your Registry

 To make things easy, I have compiled a list of these items (and ones comparable!) on an Amazon list.
-This can all be added to your Babylist registry or be used to create your own Amazon registry!
 The great thing about choosing Amazon products for your registry is the ease of ordering, both for in and out-of-town loved ones.
 Amazon helps track your orders and will provide wonderful customer service for any issues.
 We had someone steal a high-dollar item off of a truck and Amazon replaced it immediately!

 What to Put on a Baby Registry

 Clothes and Accessories

 These are important for safe sleeping.
 I recommend having at least 3, if not more, for all of the inevitable spit-ups.
 You can find different styles based off of how your baby likes to sleep.
 These are some of my son’s favorites!